 In the modern era of cancer treatment, Intraoperative Radiation Therapy (IORT) stands out as a progressive approach that intensifies the fight against this disease.
 However, the effectiveness of IORT not only relies on the innovative technology it employs but significantly on the multidisciplinary care model adopted in administering it.
 This comprehensive approach integrates the expertise of surgeons, radiation oncologists, medical oncologists, nursing staff, and other specialists to deliver personalized and effective care to cancer patients.

 The crux of IORT treatment lies in the collaborative effort where each medical specialist plays a pivotal role.
 Surgeons perform the complex task of removing the tumor, while radiation oncologists immediately follow up with a targeted radiation dose directly to the tumor site.
-This synergy allows for a higher concentration of radiation in a shorter time span, minimizing exposure to surrounding healthy tissues.
+This synergy allows for a higher concentration of radiation in a shorter period, minimizing exposure to surrounding healthy tissues.

 Moreover, the involvement of psycho-oncologists and social workers provides emotional and psychological support, addressing the mental health challenges that often accompany a cancer diagnosis and treatment.
 This holistic approach ensures that patients not only receive cutting-edge medical treatment but are also supported mentally, emotionally, and nutritionally throughout their cancer journey.